DHRI-Curriculum/intro-python-workshop/lessons.md

 print(library)
 ```

 The last item that you added to your list should be missing from the `library` when you print the list.
+Advanced question--if you `sort()` the library in between adding and popping a book, you'll end up with a different list than if you didn't run sort() in between `append()` and `pop()`.
+Can you guess why?

 ## Challenge